Learning to Play Two-Player Perfect-Information Games without Knowledge

 \subsubsection{Piece Counting: Presence}

 Finally, we propose as reinforcement heuristic: the \emph{presence} heuristic.
-It consists in taking into account the number of pieces of each player and starts from the assumption that the more a player has pieces the more this one has an advantage.
-There are several implementations for this heuristic, we use in this article the following implementation: the heuristic value is $\max(n_{1}-n_{2},1)$ if the first player wins, $\min(n_{1}-n_{2},-1)$ if the second player wins, and $0$ in case of a draw, where $n_{1}$ is the number of pieces of the first player and $n_{2}$ is the number of pieces of the second player.
+It consists in taking into account the number of pieces of each player.
+This heuristic is based on the principle that the more a player has pieces the more this one has an advantage.
+There are several implementations for the presence heuristic.
+We use in this article the following implementation: the heuristic value is $\max(n_{1}-n_{2},1)$ if the first player wins, $\min(n_{1}-n_{2},-1)$ if the second player wins, and $0$ in case of a draw, where $n_{1}$ is the number of pieces of the first player and $n_{2}$ is the number of pieces of the second player.
 Note that in the games Surakarta and Othello, the score corresponds to a presence heuristic.